Funding Opportunity for BIPOC scholars

 Past Small Grants Scheme

-Over twelve years, the FSA supported the following events:
+The FSA has supported the following events:

 - Women in the Wake of May 68’ (Kings College London, 2018)